Skip to Content

 Although Diwali in Abu Dhabi is not an official holiday, the celebrations are scheduled for the weekend across the capital in selected venues.

-Discover where to see fireworks this Diwali in Abu Dhabi, specific places to celebrate, Hindu temples and of course the all important Indian sweet shops and places to pick up festive gifts in the city.
+Discover where to see fireworks this Diwali in Abu Dhabi, specific places to celebrate, Hindu temples and of course the all-important Indian sweet shops and places to pick up festive gifts in the city.

 Diwali Celebration In Abu Dhabi

-Diwali At Martabaan, Emirates Palace
+Diwali At Martabaan by Hemant Oberoi, Emirates Palace Mandarin Oriental

 • Besan Ladoo, an aromatic Indian sweet made from gram flour, sugar, ghee, and cardamom.